Ebujex/Amazon_sales_report_sql/README.md

 ## Key Insights

-- April generated the highest revenue, while March recorded the lowest.
+- April recorded the highest revenue, while March generated the lowest sales revenue.
-- Shipped orders accounted for most sales revenue.
-- Top products contributed a significant share of total revenue.
+- The Set category was the top revenue-generating product category.
+- Bengaluru was the highest-performing city by revenue.
+- Amazon fulfillment generated more revenue than other fulfillment methods.
-- Revenue was concentrated in a few major cities and states.
+- Revenue was concentrated among a small number of top-performing products.
-- Fulfillment methods influenced order outcomes and sales performance.
+- Several products and styles recorded no sales, indicating potential opportunities for inventory and product portfolio optimization.

 ## Conclusion

-This project demonstrates the end-to-end data analysis process using SQL Server, from data cleaning and transformation to exploratory analysis and business insight generation.
+This project involved cleaning, transforming, and analyzing Amazon sales data using SQL Server.
+The analysis helped uncover patterns in sales performance, product demand, customer locations, and fulfillment operations.
+It also provided hands-on experience with real-world data cleaning, exploratory analysis, and turning raw data into useful business insights.